 Show All Answers

-Addressing homelessness in Santa Rosa is a top priority of the City Council, supported by $5.9 million in funding in 2022/23, up from $1.5 million in 2015/16.
-Two interdepartmental teams – the Homeless Action Team (HAT) and the Homeless Encampment Assistance Program (HEAP) – coordinate the City’s response.
+Addressing homelessness in Santa Rosa remains a top priority of the City Council, supported by $8.5 million in funding in 2023/24, including one-time Encampment Resolution Funding ($3.8M) for a three-year period.
+Two interdepartmental teams – the Homeless Action Team (HAT) and the City’s Encampment Team – coordinate the City’s response.
 Representatives from Police, Fire, Housing and Community Services, Transportation & Public Works, Water, City Manager’s Office, City Attorney’s Office, and the Communications & Intergovernmental Relations Department meet weekly and work together with community partners to provide outreach, emergency shelter, housing, and services to persons experiencing homelessness.
-The City follows a Housing First Strategy to address homelessness, providing individualized assistance to people experiencing homelessness toward the goal of obtaining housing.
-In March 2022, the City Council selected a consultant, Focus Strategies to develop a five-year Homelessness Solutions Strategic Plan and step-by-step action plan to address homelessness in the community and achieve “Functional Zero” homelessness in alignment with the Sonoma County Continuum Care (CoC).
-Development of the Strategic Plan is underway and anticipated to be completed in 2022.
-More information about homeless services provided by the City is available on the City’s website under Programs and Initiatives.
 The City also participates in Sonoma County’s Continuum of Care (CoC) program, a collaborative effort to ensure alignment with a broader regional strategy and leverage federal and state resources to end homelessness.

 Encampments on private property are referred to the City’s Code Enforcement division and require cooperation of the property owner to resolve.
 Santa Rosa Police Department (SRPD) will enforce trespassing on private property, however, the property owner must have a “no trespassing” letter on file with SRPD.
-Private property managers must post signs citing the City’s municipal code and provide a person to act as the designated agent to enforce the Trespass Ordinance on private property.
-While not required, Code Enforcement and SRPD will coordinate with the Homeless Outreach Services Team (HOST) to offer services in advance of removing the encampment.
+While not required, Code Enforcement and SRPD will coordinate with the Homeless Outreach Services Team (HOST) to offer services in advance of removing an encampment.
+To make a report of an encampment on private property, please contact the City's Code Enforcement division at [email protected], 707-543-3198, or submit a complaint.

-If the RV/vehicle is occupied, then the City must comply with the terms of the Preliminary Injunction (outlined in question 6).
-Vehicles in the public right-of-way with expired registration or that are non-operable may be towed subject to staffing resources and the capacity of the City’s towing vendor.
-A recent survey estimates approximately 300 RVs/vehicles are currently occupied in Santa Rosa.
-In response, the City implemented a Safe Parking Pilot Program in March 2022 which provides up to 50 parking spaces for individuals living in their vehicles.
+Vehicles parked in the public right-of-way with expired registration or that are non-operable may be towed subject to staffing resources and the capacity of the City’s towing vendor.
+The City implemented a Safe Parking Program in March 2022 which provides up to 50 parking spaces for individuals living in their vehicles.
 While this does not meet the estimated need, it is a first step for the City in trying to address vehicle encampments, provide individuals a safe place to stabilize while seeking more permanent solutions, and to mitigate impacts to the broader community.

 The best and most impactful way to help someone who is experiencing homelessness is to connect them to the services and options for shelter that are available to them.
 The City’s non-profit partners provide food, clothing, shelter, housing, and other supportive services to meet the immediate needs of homeless community members, and are committed to helping to solve the critical, ongoing issue of homelessness in Santa Rosa.